Test & Treat

 No. Partial credit will not be provided.
 Credit will only be awarded once all of the program requirements are satisfied.

-Q: Who do I contact if I am having issues with Canvas?
+Q: Who do I contact if I am having issues with the APhA LMS?

 Attending the Live Seminar: What You Need to Know